 Living life in the Maine woods and mountains with dogs has taught me a lot.
 As a jeweler, I’ve readily adorned my dogs with handmade charms and creations over the years, thinking they’d proudly strut these unique baubles forever.
 When, after a few short months, my labor intensive bling was hanging by a thread, I got to thinking.

-In 2008, after 18 years of making jewelry for the likes of QVC, the League of NH Craftsmen, and various retail galleries, I felt the need to reinvent myself.
-The economy had tanked, gold and silver skyrocketed, and my wheels got turning.
+In 2008, after 18 years of making jewelry for the likes of QVC, the League of NH Craftsmen, and various retail galleries, I found my livelihood threatened.
+The economy had tanked, gold and silver skyrocketed, and I needed a new direction.

-Following my dream to make the finest looking, most durable pet id tags out there still drives me forward and I feel fortunate to be doing it in Maine!
+Following my dream to make the finest looking, most durable pet id tags out there drives me forward right along with offering people an honest, geniune, and kind customer experience.
+I feel fortunate to be doing it in Maine!

 About Silver Paw Pet Tags Made in Maine USA